40 Ways To Make Money Without a College Degree

 7. Copywriter/Content Writer

-Copywriters are tasked with sales-focused writing designed to convert readers/listeners (radio, TV, podcast ads) into buyers.
+Copywriters are tasked with sales-focused writing designed to convert readers/listeners (radio, TV, podcast ads) into buyers and we have a full guide on how to be a copywriter from home.
 On the other hand, content writers are focused on writing long-form content that informs readers about a topic (like this article).

 As mentioned above, many other content writers I know and I do not have a degree.
 Instead, I learned about digital marketing and internet-based businesses through first-hand experience.